Rim-El-Ballouli/NGSIM-dataset-smoothing/smothing-code/README.md

  **AFTER v2.0:** 12877249 function calls (12764933 primitive calls) in 179.409 seconds

- Overall; we achieved a 7 times speed-up
+The new version is upto 7 times faster

 ### Library Requirments